andlo/mycroft-skills-list-gitbook/skills/what-can-you-do-skill.luke5sky.md

 ### _what-can-you-do-skill.luke5sky_
 ## Description:
-It tells you what you can do with Mycroft some examples and lists the installed skills if you want.
+It tells you what you can do with Mycroft (some examples) and lists the installed skills (if you want).

 ![](../.gitbook/assets/star.png)

 ### Platform: